 Examines basic texts, concepts, presuppositions and ways of life of several major religious traditions.
-Drawing on both sacred texts and scholarly analyses, as well as fictional and journalistic accounts, the course aims to understand and assess the meaning of religion in human life cr PHIL 120H Honors: Art and Philosophy
+Drawing on both sacred texts and scholarly analyses, as well as fictional and journalistic accounts, the course aims to understand and assess the meaning of religion in human life.